LabinatorSolutions/boldchess-web-app/README.md

 To open your FEN or PGN copy your FEN or PGN to clipboard and paste it in the input box above chessboard.
 To browse game use mouse wheel on chessboard or arrow buttons.
 To open or hide windows you can use small buttons in the top.
-Availble windows are Chessboard, Moves, History, Graph, Opening, Static evaluation, Edit.
+Available windows are Chessboard, Moves, History, Graph, Opening, Static evaluation, Edit.
 Other features are present in main menu (under hamburger button).

 ## Source code and on-line URL ##